DarrenJAN/school-notes/3b/cs-343-notes.md

 - Full-Coroutine:

-  - It's how you use it that makes it a full
+  - It's how you use it that makes it a full (calls others, forms a loop)

 - `_Coroutine`